home

 Metal Striptease

-The American VT series of military designations are quite separate from the UK VT designations.
+The VT- series are quite separate from the UK VT or Valve Transmitting designations used by the RAF.

-The 6J5 is a classic design that is an improved version of the original 6C4 from RCA, and appears in many envelope shapes.
+The VT-94 / 6J5 is a classic general purpose triode design that is an improved version of the original 6C4 from RCA, and appears in many envelope shapes.
 In dual form the 6J5 becomes the 6SN7 double audio triode.
 With the anode and control grid taken to top caps the 6J5 became, in essence, the 7193.

 See 6J5 for construction details.